Dr Andy Baker – Managing Director

 Tim also has experience in strategy development, having helped to develop the Nuclear Decommissioning Authority (NDA) Value Framework and co-authored the NDA’s Integrated Impact Assessment for their 2021 Strategy.

-Amy is a Senior Consultant at Eden NE.
+Amy is a Principal Consultant at Eden NE.
 She joined in 2016 after completing an MSc in Nuclear Decommissioning and Waste Management at the University of Birmingham.

 Amy’s main interests are radiological assessment and radiological protection, and she applies her skills and knowledge in these fields on projects for a variety of clients within the nuclear sector.
 Since joining Eden, Amy has carried out work on a variety of projects for the Nuclear Decommissioning Authority (NDA), including work on waste encapsulation, near-surface disposal, the Groundwater Daughter Directive and problematic wastes.
 She also updated Volumes 1 and 3 of the Integrated Impact Assessment of NDA’s Strategy IV.
 Amy has provided support to a variety of projects for LLW Repository Ltd’s Environmental Safety Case (ESC) Team, including carrying out a Periodic Review of the ESC, authoring a report analysing the impact of data and modelling assumption changes on radiological assessment results, and co-authoring the Engineering Development Plan.
 In support of a permit application for a new nuclear power station, Amy project managed and performed work to update a radiological impact assessment and non-human biota impact report.
 Amy has provided significant support on Eden NE projects focussed on Near-Surface Disposal and has supported major work for LLW Repository Ltd, and this has provided her with an excellent understanding of the UK’s Radioactive Waste Inventory (RWI).